SISE-Web-Development-Environments/Fullstack_recipes_app/README.md

 user cannot add a site to favorites if he didnt watch the recipe before

 * We accidentally updated only the readMe file of submission 3.1
+* we get permmision from Erez to submit this assignment a week late